Site icon Bia review

 Bissell says to place the charging dock at least 40 inches away from objects on either side and anything over 40 inches away.
 You’ve plugged in the charging dock and plugged it in.
 Please turn it on with the switch on the side, and place the robot on the dock.
 The first charge takes four to five hours.

-While it’s waiting for charging, you can download and connect the robot to its companion app so you can control it from your phone.
-SpinWave doesn’t come with a separate remote, so you’ll need to use the app to take advantage of all its modes and features.
+Download and connect to the app while the robot is being charged so you can control it from your mobile phone.
+SpinWave does not come with a remote; hence, the app is your only means of accessing all the modes and features.

-The setup process is very simple.
-Download the Bissell Connect app (available for Android and iOS) and log in or create a new account.
-The app will first ask a few questions about what kind of clutter in your home (dogs, cats, kids, and others).
-What needs to be cleaned (floors, carpets), stairs, upholstery, and car/garage), and what features are important to you (allergen control, eco-friendly cleaning, and lightweight products).
+Getting setup is quite easy.
+Download the Bissell Connect app (available for Android or iOS), create an account or sign in.
+You will be asked to select a few things first about what type of clutter you might have in your home (dog, cat, kid, other).
+What surfaces are to be cleaned (floors, carpets), stairs, upholstery, or car/garage); also, choose what features matter the most to you (allergen control, eco-friendly cleaning, light-weight).

-From there, it will guide you through the setup process.
-Click Get Started, select SpinWave Robot from the list, turn it on if you haven’t already done so, and press OK.
-The app will then guide you to locate the QR code under the trash and scan it with your phone to initiate the pairing process.
+From here, you will be guided into the next step of the process.
+Click Get Started, pick SpinWave Robot from the list, ensure it’s turned on if you have not done so already, and press OK.
+From the app, you should follow to locate the QR code under the trash and scan with your cell phone to start pairing.

-It is worth mentioning that the robot had a connection problem at one point during testing and was not working with the app.
-I had to remove it from the app, then do the setup again, then it worked fine.
+At one point in time during the testing period, I noticed the robot was having issues with the connection and was unable to work with the app.
+I had to remove it from the app; then I had to do the setup again before it worked fine.

 Using the app, you can change the cleaning pattern of the robot (Automatic or Spot).
 Select suction power or water flow level (Low, Medium, Max); start, stop or pause remotely; send it back to its base station; schedule cleaning; see notices; track your cleaning history, and fix errors.
 When creating a schedule, you can choose the date, time, and suction power or water flow rate.
 The robot will vacuum or mop the house at the set time, depending on whether you have installed the dry or wet tank.